claiireyu/medihelper/README.md

 # Terminal 1 - Backend
 cd backend
 npm run dev
+# Backend will start on http://localhost:8000

 # Terminal 2 - Frontend
 cd frontend
 npm run dev
+# Frontend will start on http://localhost:5174
 ```

+**Note:** The backend CORS is configured for frontend port 5174.
+If you use a different port, update the `FRONTEND_URL` in your `.env` file.

 ## Testing